cellux/blog/contents/articles/diy-linux-with-buildroot-part-1/index.md

   </tr>
 </table>

-With these settings, Buildroot will download the latest Raspberry kernel source from the foundation's `rpi-3.6.y` branch, configure it using `arch/arm/configs/bcmrpi_defconfig` (included in the source) and build a `zImage` which we can then shove into `/boot`.
+With these settings, Buildroot will clone the foundation's `rpi-3.6.y` branch, configure it using `arch/arm/configs/bcmrpi_defconfig` (included in the source) and build a `zImage` which we can then shove into `/boot`.
 (Note that post-processing with the `imagetool-uncompressed.py` script is not needed anymore as the latest firmware can load `zImage` kernels without a hitch.)

 Now exit the configuration program - save the new configuration as you leave! - and initiate a full build of the system by executing: